 Focus and Scope

-JRTI is a peer-reviewed, publishes research manuscripts in the field of education research .
-The Focus and scope of the journals are to: 1) Provide a journal that reports research on topics that are of local and international significance across educational contexts 2) Publish manuscripts that are of local and International significance in terms of design and/or findings 3)Encourage collaboration by local and international teams of researchers to create special issues on these topics
+JRTI (Jurnal Riset Tindakan Indonesia) is a peer-reviewed, publishes research manuscripts in the field of social sciences, art and humanities, science, technology and educational research .
+The Focus and scope of the journals are to: 1) Provide a journal that reports research on topics that are of local and international significance across social sciences, art and humanities, science, technology and educational research contexts 2) Publish manuscripts that are of local and International significance in terms of design and/or findings 3)Encourage collaboration by local and international teams of researchers to create special issues on these topics

 - Open Submissions